ooni/spec/backends/bk-001-ooni-backend.md

 This document aims at providing a functional specification of the OONI backend.
 An implementation MAY choose to only implement some of the functionality described in this specification.
-In such case, it should refer to the proper subsection.
+In such case, the implementation SHOULD refer directly to the specific subsection that it implements.

 # 1.0 System overview